 Note 1: When cStor volume has three replicas, creation of volume snapshots is possible when the volume is in quorum, which means the at least two of the replicas are online and fully synced.

 cStor volume clones

 Clones in cStor are also instantaneous.
 They are created in the same namespace as that of the snapshot and belong to the same cStor Pool.
-In Kubernetes storage architecture, clone is same as creating a new PV out of a snapshot.
+In Kubernetes storage architecture, clone from a snapshot is same as creating a new PV.

 Example specification for creating a clone out of snapshot

-apiVersion: v1 kind: PersistentVolumeClaim metadata: name: demo-snap-vol-claim-cstor namespace: default annotations: snapshot.alpha.kubernetes.io/snapshot: snapshot-demo-cstor spec: storageClassName: openebs-snapshot-promoter
+apiVersion: v1 kind: PersistentVolumeClaim metadata: name: vol-claim-cstor-snapshot namespace: <Source_PVC_namespace> annotations: snapshot.alpha.kubernetes.io/snapshot: snapshot-cstor-volume spec: storageClassName: openebs-snapshot-promoter

-For Statefulsets, snapshots are created against each PV.
-For creating a clone, any one snapshot is used in the volumeClaimTemplates specification.
+For StatefulSet, snapshots are created against each PV.
+For creating a clone, any one of the snapshot is used in the volumeClaimTemplates specification.
 Kubernetes will launch the PVs for all the statefulset pods from the chosen snapshot.
-Example specificaiton for creating a clone out of snapshot for a statefulset application is shown below.
+Example specification for creating a clone out of snapshot for a StatefulSet application is shown below.

 volumeClaimTemplates: - metadata: name: elasticsearch-logging-clone annotations: snapshot.alpha.kubernetes.io/snapshot: snapshot-20181121103439-078f spec: storageClassName: openebs-snapshot-promoter